MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-add-a-definition-for-a-new-user-defined-field.md

 ---
-title: "Add a Definition for a New User-Defined Field"
+title: "Add a definition for a new user-defined field"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 183d3b86-4506-44da-bbfc-d6242ad89e57
 description: "Last modified: July 23, 2011"

 ---

-# Add a Definition for a New User-Defined Field
+# Add a definition for a new user-defined field

 **Applies to**: Outlook

 When you add a user-defined field to a Microsoft Outlook item, you add a field definition to the corresponding [PropertyDefinition](propertydefinition-stream-structure.md) stream structure.
 Use the following procedure to add a new field definition to a PropertyDefinition stream structure.